Mayank-Prakash-Sharma18/math-english/content/higher-maths/geometry/triangle-area.md

 For Example, Median of a triangle will divide it into two triangles having equal area.
 {{% /alert %}}

-This is beacuse area of a triangle is half of the product of its base and height.
+This is because area of a triangle is half of the product of its base and height.
 If heights of two triangles are the same (as is the case above), then their area will be in the same ratio as their bases.

 ### Property 4: Maximum Possible Area